daveisadork/SABnzbPre/README.markdown

 ------------
 The easiest method of installation is to visit the [SABnzbd Remote for WebOS](http://developer.palm.com/webChannel/index.php?packageid=com.davehayes.sabnzbpre) page on Palm's website.

-You can also download the ipk file directly ([version 0.2.10](http://github.com/downloads/daveisadork/SABnzbPre/com.davehayes.sabnzbpre_0.2.10_all.ipk) is the newest, older versions can be found in the [Downloads](http://github.com/daveisadork/SABnzbPre/downloads) section).
+You can also download the ipk file directly ([version 0.2.11](http://github.com/downloads/daveisadork/SABnzbPre/com.davehayes.sabnzbpre_0.2.11_all.ipk) is the newest, older versions can be found in the [Downloads](http://github.com/daveisadork/SABnzbPre/downloads) section).
 Instructions on how to install that file (and other homebrew apps for WebOS) can be found at [PreCentral.net](http://www.precentral.net/how-to-install-homebrew-apps).
 If one were so inclined, he could also try the app using the emulator included with the [Mojo SDK](http://developer.palm.com/index.php?option=com_ajaxregister&view=register&sdkdownload).

 Partial changelog
 -----------------

+Version 0.2.11 (2010-03-29)

+* Significant performance improvements, especially with very large queues and histories.

 Version 0.2.10 (2010-03-13)